 The Frogtown Facelift Too program helps fill a gap in services in the area for families who want to stay in their community, but who are struggling in these tough economic times to qualify for a loan to maintain their home.
 The area this program will serve are among the hardest hit for foreclosures, vacant homes, and deferred maintenance issues.
 It is vital that we offer residents the support to stay in and maintain their homes.
 The housing stock in this area is aging and many of these homes suffer from long term deferred maintenance issues.
-Facelift Too gives an opportunity to those who otherwise would not be able to invest in their homes to invest.
-The programs forgivable component encourages residents to make a commitment to stay by spreading out the forgive-able portion over 5 years helping to create stable attractive blocks.
+Facelift Too gives an opportunity to those who otherwise would not be able to invest in their homes to stay by spreading out the forgive-able portion over 5 years helping to create stable attractive blocks.

-Phase Description Financing Source Priors 2012 Adopted 2013 Tentative 2014 Tentative 2015 Tentative 2016 Tentative Total (not including priors) Construction/Rehab Comm Dev.
+Phase Description Financing Source Priors 2012 Proposed 2013 Tentative 2014 Tentative 2015 Tentative 2016 Tentative Total (not including priors) Construction/Rehab Comm Dev.
 Block Grnt 0 175 175 0 0 0 350 Total Project Cost 0 175 175 0 0 0 350